How to build a property portfolio – Your starter guide

 How to finance a property portfolio

 In the current market, you may find it difficult to find support through the regular channels.
-With high interest rates and inflation, high street banks are shying away.
-Deals are being pulled – for residential mortgages and BTL products alike.
-What’s more, criteria have tightened.
-Any complications in your history will likely throw up red flags in the mainstream.
+Mainstream lenders may be nervous with so much uncertainty looming.
+Any complications in your history will likely throw up red flags on the high street.

-Going forward, specialist lenders like MFS will have a bigger role to play in financing property investments.
+Going forward, specialist lenders like Market Financial Solutions will have a bigger role to play in financing property investments.
 We take into consideration a range of circumstances and can adapt to a difficult economy.
 We’re also open to new investors newly attracted the industry, such as foreign buyers.

 Our products are designed to be flexible, and we offer several different kinds of loans.
 From auction finance through to buy-to-let mortgages, we’re here to help your property portfolio plans.